Quantum-Classical Machine learning by Hybrid Tensor Networks: Discussion and future work

-\emph{Acknowledgments}.--- DL is grateful to Shi-ju Ran for helpful discussions.
-And this work was supported by the Science \& Technology Development Fund of Tianjin Education Commission for Higher Education (2018KJ217), the China Scholarship Council (201609345008).
+DL is grateful to Shi-ju Ran for helpful discussions.
+And this work was supported by Tianjin Natural Science Foundation of China (20JCYBJC00500) and the Science \& Technology Development Fund of Tianjin Education Commission for Higher Education (2018KJ217).